‘Rosie the Riveter,’ 100, visits plane model she helped build during WWII, under restoration by Seattle museum

 Earlier this week, Vaudrin recalled to her daughter about how when the war ended, the women — who were crucial to the war effort — lost their jobs because the men had returned home.
 But they had a taste of what work could be, Stefanov said her mother told her.
 “That’s the last time a woman is going to be in the kitchen.
 We’re going out into the workforce.”

-The Museum of Flight is reopening Thursday after being closed since the onset of the pandemic.
+The Museum of Flight Restoration Center & Reserve Collection in Everett is reopening Thursday after being closed since the onset of the pandemic.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.